MirceaMacarie/History_Cypress_Test/README.md

 ## :pushpin: Testing objectives :microscope:
 This project was thought as a way to:
-+ check if **certain functions of the site can be automated**,
-+ if **it respects a Positive Flow for a normal user / student**,
++ if **it respects a Positive Flow for a student who wants to search/ verify specific things on website**,
-+ **to check certain static details (buttons, titles, text, etc.)**.
++ **to check certain static details (buttons, titles, text, etc.)**,

-:bangbang: **N.B.
-From the flow of tests thought and written by me, the only functionality that could not be automated is the reCAPTCHA element.
-This is the only button accessed manually during the execution of the automated test.**
++ check if **certain functions of the site can be automated** in a testing process.